MohitGoel92/Classification/README.md

 <p align="center"> <img width="700" src= "/Pics/dt1.png"> </p>

-We wish to predict whether customers will play tennis based on the predictive features: temperature, humidity, wind and outlook.
+We wish to predict whether customers will play tennis based on the predictive features: Temperature, Humidity, Wind and Outlook.
 We then segment the data based on features to predict the result.
 The diagram below illustrates this step.

 <p align="center"> <img width="450" src= "/Pics/dt2.png"> </p>

 **Note:** Trees that predict categorical results are decision trees.
-To predict quantities we use regression trees, where the values at the leaves of regression trees are the averages of all the members.
+To predict quantities we use regression trees, where the values at the leaves of the regression trees are the averages of all the members.

 For example, let's say we wish to use the slope and elevation in the Himalayas to predict the average precipitation, which is a continuous variable.
 The tree given below illustrates this example.